-How to squeeze every click, share, and sale out of your podcast content
+Podcast tips to squeeze every click, share, and sale out of each episode

 Unless you’re still getting your podcast off the ground (in which case you should be focusing on your MVP), it’s time to start thinking about how to maximize ROI.
-Below are just four opportunities to extend the reach, shelf-life, and value of your podcast content:
+Below are four podcast tips to extend the reach, shelf-life, and value of your podcast content:

 1. Show notes